Venn diagram

 What does this result mean?

-Because this variant is inherited in an autosomal recessive manner (meaning dogs need two copies of the variant to develop the disease), Finn is unlikely to develop this condition due to the variant.
+This variant should not impact Finn’s health.
+This variant is inherited in an autosomal recessive manner, meaning that a dog needs two copies of the variant to show signs of this condition.
+Finn is unlikely to develop this condition due to this variant because he only has one copy of the variant.

 What is Acral Mutilation Syndrome?